geops/website/content/blog/mobility-toolbox-js-v3/index.en.md

 The code overhaul for version 3 was done under the motto  **DO NOT REINVENT THE WHEEL**:

-* Remove all application specific code that pollutes the codebase and makes the library unmaintainable
+* Remove all application specific code that pollutes the codebase and makes the library unmaintainable.
-* Remove fancy code that’s architecturally good but nobody understands
+* Remove fancy code that’s architecturally good but nobody understands.
-* Remove the unintelligible or cumbersome documentation
+* Remove the unintelligible or cumbersome documentation.
-* Remove custom APIs that can be done using [OpenLayers](https://openlayers.org/), [MapLibre GL JS](https://maplibre.org/maplibre-gl-js/docs/) or other open source project like [geoblocks/ol-maplibre-layer](https://github.com/geoblocks/ol-maplibre-layer)
+* Remove custom APIs that can be done using OpenLayers, MapLibre GL JS or other open source project like [geoblocks/ol-maplibre-layer](https://github.com/geoblocks/ol-maplibre-layer) .

 **mobility-toolbox-js** version 3 has been refactored to be as close to other mapping libraries as possible.
 This makes development with mobility-toolbox-js feel very familiar for developers who use very popular open source libraries, such as [OpenLayers](https://openlayers.org/) or [MapLibre GL JS](https://maplibre.org/maplibre-gl-js/docs/)